Parkway High School (Louisiana): Activities and student life

 Parkway High School has a wide range of extracurricular activities such as its nearly 200 member band, The Pride of Pantherland.
 Other activities include the Black Cat Revue dance line team, the cheerleading squad, and their Cross Country Team.

 The school is home to many clubs such as the National Beta Club, the Octagon Club, the National Honor Society, Destination Imagination, and FCA.
 Being very close to Barksdale Air Force Base, the school has a prominent JROTC program, the LA-071st, which is the second largest JROTC program in the state of Louisiana with more than 300 students in the curriculum.
-The JROTC program is taught by Lieutenant Colonel Jon Johnson and Senior Master Sergeant Rachel Hughes.
 The program includes a widely successful Cyber Patriot team that finished in the top one percent of nationwide teams at the CyberPatriot VI National Finals in 2014.

 The school is the recipient of a $500,000 National Math and Science Initiative grant sponsored by the Department of Defense Education Activity for the improvement and promotion of Advanced Placement courses at the school.
 The school also is a three-year recipient of the State Farm Celebrate My Drive grant, totaling up to $150,000 overall.
 The grant money from Celebrate My Drive is used to promote safe driving and improve student life overall.